node-gradle/gradle-node-plugin/docs/node.md

   npmInstallCommand = 'install'

-  // Base URL for fetching node distributions (change if you have a mirror). distBaseUrl = 'https://nodejs.org/dist'
+  // Base URL for fetching node distributions (change if you have a mirror).
+  // Or set to null if you want to add the repository on your own. distBaseUrl = 'https://nodejs.org/dist'

   // If true, it will download node using above parameters.